P. F. Sloan: Dunhill Records

 According to Barri, Sloan changed after the success of "Eve of Destruction": "He was two people.
 We were just two Jewish kids from New York.
 We liked the same movies.
 We played Wiffle ball together.
 But when 'Eve of Destruction' became such a smash, he went with Barry McGuire to England, and he came back a different person.
 His girlfriend, who I later married—both of us felt he never returned from England.
 He was a major, major talent.
 God, he was good."
 Sloan himself also described a change at this time: "I wanted to be loved.
 I wanted to be Elvis. ...
 But P.F.
 Sloan?
 He wanted honesty and truth."

-During the Summer of Love, Sloan played as a solo artist on the final day of the Fantasy Fair and Magic Mountain Music Festival on Sunday June 11, 1967.
-A famed celebration of pop music, this seminal event occurred prior to the Monterey Pop Festival held the following weekend, although unlike the Monterey event no film or audio recordings were preserved and its history is much less known.
+During the Summer of Love, Sloan played as a solo artist on the first day (Saturday June 10, 1967) of the Fantasy Fair and Magic Mountain Music Festival.
+A famed celebration of pop music, on Mount Tamalpais, this seminal event occurred prior to the Monterey Pop Festival held the following weekend, although unlike the Monterey event no film or audio recordings were preserved and its history is much less known.

 Sloan's final Dunhill release was a solo single, "I Can't Help But Wonder, Elizabeth" b/w "Karma (A Study of Divinations)", once again released under the name Philip Sloan.